FredericRuaudel/VaporTips/tips/cors_management.md

 # CORS Management ![][image-1]

-To allow React frontend to access the backend API, we need to add CORS middleware in the vapor `configure.swift` file:
+To allow a React (or similiar) frontend to access the backend API, you need to setup a CORS middleware in your vapor `configure.swift` file:

 ```swift
 let corsMiddleware = CORSMiddleware(